-Memory seat/mirrors feature (if equipped)
+Memory seat/mirrors/adjustable pedals feature (if equipped)

-The remote keyless entry system can also control the memory seats/mirrors feature.
+The remote keyless entry system can also control the seat/mirrors/adjustable pedals feature.
 With this feature, the first two programmed transmitters will recall a different memory position.

 Press the control once to unlock the driver's door and move the memory features to the corresponding memory position, just as if you had pressed the memory control in the vehicle.